mathworks/toolboxdesign/README.md

 For a full overview of toolbox packaging, see the [Create and Share Toolboxes](https://www.mathworks.com/help/matlab/matlab_prog/create-and-share-custom-matlab-toolboxes.html) section of the documentation.

+Starting in R2025a, Toolbox packaging files are created using the Package Toolbox task with MATLAB Projects.
+If you already are using a MATLAB Project, on the Projects tab, in the Tools section, click Package Toolbox.
+If you are not using a project, on the Home tab, in the Environment section, click Add-Ons.
+From the drop-down menu, select Package Toolbox.
+This will create a project for you.

+In releases prior to R2025a, toolbox packaging files are created using the Toolbox Packaging Tool.
+On the Home tab, in the Environment section, click Add-Ons.
+From the drop-down menu, select Package Toolbox.
 The information about your toolbox is stored in a toolbox packaging file.
 Confusingly, this file has a `.prj` extension -- the same as a MATLAB project file.
 These files are not interchangeable.
-Because of this, we recommend that you name your packaging file `toolboxPackaging.prj` and put it in the root folder.
+Because of this, for releases prior to R2025a we recommend that you name your packaging file `toolboxPackaging.prj` and put it in the root folder.
 To make it clear which icon image file will be used, we recommend that you symmetrically name this file `toolboxPackaging.jpg` and put it in the `images` folder.
 These files should be under source control.

-Toolbox packaging files are created using the Toolbox Packaging Tool.
-In MATLAB, go to the home tab, drop the "Add-Ons" menu, and choose "Package Toolbox."

 ![Screenshot of Packaging Tool](images/PackagingTool.jpg)